Court sentences Ozekhome’s kidnappers to 20 years in prison

-ABUJA–The Federal High Court sitting in Abuja, on Friday, convicted and sentenced two kidnappers, Kelvin Ezeiegbe and Frank Azuekor, to 20 years in prison.
+The Federal High Court sitting in Abuja, yesterday, convicted and sentenced two kidnappers, Kelvin Ezeiegbe and Frank Azuekor, to 20 years in prison.

 The court, in the judgement that was delivered by Justice Binta Nyako, found that the duo were involved in the abduction of a Senior Advocate of Nigeria, SAN, Prof. Mike Ozekhome and his driver, on August 23, 2013.

-Their kidnapping operation, which occured along Benin-Auchi highway in Edo State, led to the death of six security operatives that were attached to the senior lawyer.
+The kidnap, which occured along Benin-Auchi highway in Edo State, led to the death of six security operatives who were attached to the senior lawyer.

 Though the court found Ezeiegbe and Azuejor guilty of kidnapping, terrorism and murder, it, however, discharged and acquitted two of their alleged accomplices- Michael Omonigho and Haruna Momoh- who were cited as 3rd and 4th defendants, respectively, in the case that was prosecuted by the Federal Ministry of Justice.